kbermoy/greater-finance/README.md

 It will be created with React and Firebase to authenticate users and use a specific API to pull data that will be necessary for future features

 ### Current ToDo
+- [ ] Protected routes: only allow logged in users to view their home page
-- [ ] When user logs in, redirect to Home page | Progress for Jan 20th
+- [ ] When user logs in, redirect to Home page

 ### 📝 Upcoming Features
 - [ ] View subscriptions, current balance, and current debt